devAlphaSystem/Alpha-System-Skopos/README.md

 -   **Interactive Report Drawers**: Click on any report card to explore the full, searchable, and sortable dataset.
 -   **JavaScript Error Analysis**: View detailed stack traces for frontend errors.
 -   **Custom Event Data Inspector**: Analyze the custom JSON data sent with your events.
+-   **Comprehensive SEO Analytics**: Automated SEO analysis with actionable recommendations, performance scoring, and technical health monitoring.
+-   **SEO Dashboard Integration**: Real-time SEO score and critical metrics displayed directly on your main dashboard.
+-   **Automated SEO Monitoring**: Weekly automatic SEO scans for all active websites with background analysis on website creation.
+-   **Privacy-First IP Management**: Optional raw IP address storage with GDPR-compliant defaults (hashed IDs only).
+-   **SDK Version Tracking**: Monitor connected SDK versions for each website directly from the dashboard.
+-   **Enhanced Session Analytics**: Detailed session information including optional IP address display and click-to-copy functionality.
 -   **Website Management**: Easily add, remove, restore, and archive your tracked websites; adding a new website keeps you on the management page.
--   **Configurable Settings**: Customize the dashboard experience, including theme, data period, and refresh rates (now including "Instant").
+-   **Configurable Settings**: Customize the dashboard experience, including theme, data period, refresh rates, and privacy settings.
 -   **Light & Dark Mode**: Automatic theme detection and manual toggle for your preference.

 ## Tech Stack